tuckerweibell/recipe/src/components/EzTable/EzTable.md

 ### Custom cell rendering

 Use when more fine-grained control over the table content is desired (in favor of simple Textual/Numerical content).
-To provide custom content, the `accessor` property of each column can be provided any [React element](https://reactjs.org/docs/rendering-elements.html) or custom React component.
+To provide custom content, the `component` property of each column can be provided any [React element](https://reactjs.org/docs/rendering-elements.html) or custom React component.
 Custom components will be provided an `item` prop with the record to be rendered.

 To use a custom cell to render links to additional content, see the [Row highlighting and selection example](#row-highlighting-and-selection);